hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 The other method is to estimate the energy usage based on CPU measurements and memory usage.
 In Java there is APIs that can do this.
 I have tried locally with Spring Boot with embedded Tomcat, by calling the API and calculate the average.
 The measurement of CPU is very unstable, so it is not recommended.
-Refer to below code sample.
+[Refer to example with MxBean](greencode_en.md).

 Energy usage [kWh] = (Σ(%c * Ec) + ΣEm) * PUE